awslabs/aws-config-rdk/README.md

 `'{\"desiredInstanceType\":\"t2.micro\"}'`

-It is worth noting that until you actually call the `deploy` command your rule only exists in your working directory, none of the Rule commands discussed thus far actually makes changes to your account.
+It is worth noting that until you actually call the `deploy` command your rule only exists in your working directory; none of the Rule commands discussed thus far actually makes changes to your account.

 ### Deploy Rule